 Operating assets declined by $5m while operating liabilities increased by $15m, so the net change in working capital is an increase of $20m – which our CFS calculated and factored into the cash balance calculation.

-For our long-term assets, PP&E was $100m in Year 0, so the Year 1 value is calculated by adding CapEx to the amount to the prior period PP&E and then subtracting depreciation.
+For our long-term assets, PP&E was $100m in Year 0, so the Year 1 value is calculated by adding Capex to the amount of the prior period PP&E and then subtracting depreciation.